natalieagus/50005/docs/OS/07-threads.md

 <img src="{{ site.baseurl }}//assets/images/week3-4_threads/2023-06-04-11-49-39.png"  class="center-full no-invert"/>

 They each have a specific task, for instance `[migration/0]` handles distributes processes across cores, `[cpuhp/0]` supports physically adding and removing CPUs from the system, etc. You can read some info about other kernel threads and what [they might do from here](https://everylinuxprocess.com).
-The are alot of kernel threads that are not well documented, just like your 1D assignments, so don't take it too hard.
+The are alot of kernel threads that are not well documented, just like your 1D assignments, so take it with a grain of salt.
 ## Use case

 ### System Monitoring